huzaifahp7/portfolio_analysis/README.md

 # portfolio_analysis
-A repository to analyse financial documents to ensure a stable portfolio
+A repository to analyse financial documents to assess your portfolio.